DeanLongmire/DreamTeam-v1/helloplus/lbower10/README.md

 In this tutorial, I created a login system that allows a user to register an account, login with that account, and then log out.
 The account is not yet saved to an actual database, rather it is stored locally in memory just for simplicity.

-I gained practice with writing code to create a webpage, redirect users to different pages, and overall practice with the structure of node.js and html.
+I gained practice with writing code to create a webpage, redirect users to different pages, and overall practice with the structure of node.js and ejs files.
 On top of this, I learned how to use nodemon to host my node.js server.

 As the group project progresses, some experience with CSS could allow me to style my websites how I want them as well.